undash-cop/udc-webstack2.0/SETUP.md

-# 🚀 Form Submission Setup Guide
+# 🚀 Cloudflare Workers Setup Guide

-This guide will help you set up the complete form submission system with Netlify and Cloudflare R2.
+This guide will help you set up the complete job application system with Cloudflare Workers and R2 storage.

 ## 📋 Prerequisites

-1. **Cloudflare Account** - For R2 storage
+1. **Cloudflare Account** - For Workers and R2 storage
-2. **Gmail Account** - For email notifications
+2. **SendGrid Account** - For email notifications
-3. **Netlify Account** - For deployment
+3. **Node.js 18+** - For development

 ## 🔧 Step 1: Cloudflare R2 Setup